- Research News

 Required courses: Five total (4 full and 1 half)

 - CS 4701, Practicum in Artificial Intelligence

-- An additional course numbered CS F7xx or CS 4300 (Information Retrieval) or CS F67x (Computer Vision) or CS 5846 (Decision Theory);
+- An additional course numbered CS F7xx or CS 4300 (Language and Information) or CS F67x (Computer Vision) or CS 5846 (Decision Theory);

 - An additional course chosen from the following list: COGST, PSYCH or LING Fxxx, CS F2xx.
 (Recall that independent studies such as LING 4493 or courses below 3 credits are disallowed according to the Fxxx naming convention.)

 Also recommended are coursed on scientific computing (e.g., CS 4210 or 4220), game theory or related economics topics.

 Focuses on creating natural-language processing and information retrieval systems that can analyze and generate information in unstructured, natural-language format (e.g., English).
 Applications include search engines, automatic translations between languages, and human-computer interaction, among others.

 In addition to core AI and machine learning, the track focuses on courses covering the fundamentals of computational linguistics, natural language processing and/or information retrieval, and linguistics.
 The track also adds another course from those areas or from programming languages.
 In addition to the vector requirements: